“The Night of the Dead”

 By Carol L. Bowman

-The funerary wakes practiced by the P’urhepechas, (known as Tarascans in pre-Hispanic times) interwoven with the Catholic rituals honoring the dead through All Saints Day on November 1st and All Souls Day on November 2nd resulted in a blended religious period for the indigenous communities in western Mexico.
-In Michoacán, celebrations begin October 31st when families gather flowers, candles, food and other offerings to prepare home and gravesite altars; November 1st represents the day of the “Little Angels” vigil for deceased children and single persons, followed by a midnight, November 2nd to dawn gravesite wake for departed adults.
+The funerary wakes practiced by the P’urhepechas, (known as Tarascans in pre-Hispanic times) interwoven with Catholic ceremonies honoring the dead on Nov.
+1, All Saints Day and Nov.
+2, All Souls Day, resulted in a blended religious event for the indigenous communities in Mexico.
+Celebrations begin October 31st when families gather flowers, candles, food and other offerings to prepare home and gravesite altars.
+November 1st represents the day of the “Little Angels” vigil for deceased children, followed by a midnight to dawn gravesite wake for departed adults on November 2nd.
 The celebration of mass and feast of offerings at the cathedral on the Day of the Dead, November 2nd concludes the commemoration.

-We walked among the dead, but I experienced a cemetery full of life.
-The positive energy expended to keep contact with deceased loved ones reveals the extraordinary nature of the Mexican people.
-I shall not forget the images of that night; that tender smile, the acceptance of a gringa’s intrusion, the frosty boat ride across Lake Patzcuaro.
+We walked among the dead, but I have never experienced a cemetery so full of life.
+The positive energy expended to maintain contact with deceased loved ones, reveals the extraordinary nature of the Mexican people.
+I shall not soon forget the images of that night; that grieved stare, the offer to a gringa to sit awhile, the frosty boat ride across Lake Patzcuaro.
+Experiencing the Night of the Dead has changed my view of death.